Finding Accurate Coronavirus Information

 The European Medicines Agency said “Clinical data are still very limited and inconclusive, and the beneficial effects of these medicines in COVID-19 have not been demonstrated.”
 A study analyzing VA records for 368 men found no benefits.
-Hydroxychloroquine may need to be used in conjunction with other treatments to be effective; some people recommend zinc or azithromycin as potential options.
+Hydroxychloroquine may need combining with other treatments to be effective; some people recommend zinc or azithromycin as potential options.
 Vitamin D may also help.

 A survey of 6,200 physicians in 30 countries found “The three most commonly prescribed treatments amongst COVID-19 treaters are 56% analgesics, 41% Azithromycin, and 33% Hydroxychloroquine… Hydroxychloroquine was overall chosen as the most effective therapy amongst COVID-19 treaters from a list of 15 options (37% of COVID-19 treaters).”
 The Indian Council of Medical Research (ICMR) said “amongst healthcare workers involved in COVID-19 care, those on HCQ prophylaxis were less likely to develop SARS-CoV-2 infection, compared to those who were not on it.”

-So is Hydroxychloroquine a good treatment or preventative?
+So is Hydroxychloroquine a valid treatment or preventative?
 Maybe not, but we don’t know for sure.

 WORLD HEALTH ORGANIZATION

-Trump claimed “China has total control over the World Health Organization” and pointed out how the U.S. contributes more than 10 times as much money.
-China pledged an additional $50 million for the WHO so far.
-Various global officials have criticized the apparent close ties between the WHO and Chinese government.
-The WHO says it’s “close to every nation.”
+Trump claimed “China has total control over the World Health Organization” despite the U.S. contributing over 10 times as much money.
+China pledged an additional $50 million for the WHO this year so far.
+Various global officials criticized the close ties between the WHO and Chinese government.
+In response, the WHO says it’s “close to every nation.”
 Yet the above links prove there’s a need for intense WHO scrutiny.

 So can we trust the World Health Organization?
 We don’t know.